DavidGuix/blockchain-tutorial-python/README.md

 For any comments about the tutorial (suggestions for improvement, typos, error reports, etc) you can [open an Issue](https://github.com/dsalgador/blockchain-tutorial-python/issues/new) or create a  [Pull Request](https://github.com/dsalgador/blockchain-tutorial-python/pulls).
 You can also contact me at `daniel.salgado.rojo@gmail.com`.

+Before start working with the tutorial notebook(s), please follow the steps in the [prerequisites & setup section](#prerequisites--setup).

 After you complete sections 1, 2 and 3, I recommend you doing the proposed Exercises.
-You can fork this repository and work locally in your forked repo,
+You can fork this repository and work locally in your forked repo.

+The reader is encouraged to provide its solutions to usecases it they are still not present in the `usecases/` directory via a pull request.
+Read the [usecase solutions guidelines section](#contributing-with-use-cases-requirements-and-guidelines) for more details about how to do it.

 ## Prerequisites & Setup